GameFoundry/bsf/Documentation/Manuals/Native/User/containers.md

 Containers 						{#containers}
 ===============

-Containers are data types that contain a set of elements.
-Banshee uses wrappers for C++ standard library containers like vector, set or map.
-Aside from different names Banshee containers act exactly like standard library containers.
+Containers are data types that contain a set of elements. bs::f uses wrappers for C++ standard library containers like vector, set or map.
+Aside from different names these containers act exactly like standard library containers.

 All available containers:
  - @ref bs::Vector "Vector" - A sequential list of elements.
 Fast iteration, slow lookup, slow insertion/deletion (except for the last element).